daisuke-awaji/bedrock-engineer/README.md

-# 🧙 Butler
+# 🧙 Bedrock Enginner

-Butler is an AI assistant of software development tasks.
+Bedrock Enginner is an AI assistant of software development tasks.
 This tool combines the capabilities of a large language model with practical file system operations, web search functionality.

 ## 💻 Demo